JerichoJones/Old-STAK-Support-Guide/README.md

 A great tool for creating Markdown documents is [StackEdit](https://stackedit.io/app).
 I used it to edit this guide. ***I highly recommend it.*** - JJ

-Create the formatted document for your issue in [StackEdit](https://stackedit.io/app) and paste it into your Issue here.
+Create the formatted document for your issue in [StackEdit](https://stackedit.io/app) and paste it into your Issue in github.

 #### What you should be doing to make this go as smoothly as possible